 The United States Environmental Protection Agency (EPA) requires drinking water utilities to provide an annual Consumer Confidence Report (CCR).
 The purpose of the CCR is to help people understand and make informed decisions about their drinking water.
-The CCR summarizes the quality of the drinking water supplied by the City of Great Falls over the past year, where the water comes from, how it is treated, and how it compares to EPA's standards for drinking water quality.
+The CCR describes where the drinking water comes from, how it is treated, it summarizes the quality of the drinking water, and compares it to the standards for drinking water quality set by the EPA.

-Where does your water come from?
+Where does the drinking water come from?